Create a Website Account - Manage notification subscriptions, save form progress and more.

 2. Store mercury-containing products in a safe place, such as an unbreakable plastic container, away from children and pets.

 3. Please bring products containing mercury [i.e. thermometers, thermostats, compact fluorescent bulbs (CFLs)], to a Hazardous Waste Collection Day (Click Here for a listing - Salem or Beverly only) OR:

 Waste oil is accepted weekdays at the municipal garage at 148 Park Street during regular work hours (7:30 am to 3:30 pm, Monday through Friday).
 Call first during the Spring/Summer months to check availability at 978-921-6053.

 Plastic film bags from the grocery store, newspaper delivery, bread bags, and dry cleaning bags may be returned to most supermarkets.

 No. The guidelines are no larger than 32 gallons and may not weigh over 40 pounds when full for either trash or recycling containers.

 No. They may be returned to Aubuchon Hardware at 50 Enon Street (formally Dawson’s) for a $5 fee, or Cabot Fuels at 449 Cabot Street.

 There are several places that will accept ink and toner cartridges.
-Examples are: The Health Department (90 Colon Street), Staples (North Beverly Plaza), Keller-Williams office at the Cummings Center, or containers outside the Purchasing Office (2nd Floor, City Hall).
+Examples are: Staples (North Beverly Plaza), Keller-Williams office at the Cummings Center or do a Google search

 Reducing access to unwanted medication is now a national public health and safety strategy.
 Many Americans are not aware that medicines in home cabinets are highly susceptible to diversion, misuse and abuse.
 Many studies show that almost half of youth who have misused prescription medications gained fist access from medicine cabinets of family of friends.
 There is a drop off box at the Beverly Police Station and Beverly Hospital.